Dear readers of ADxS.org, please forgive the disruption.

 • Blood cortisol levels:

-• Highest value 30 to 60 minutes after awakening (cortisol awakening response, CAR)
+• Highest value 30 to 60 minutes after waking up (Cortisol Awakening Response, CAR)

 • Usual: 165-690 nmol/l (total cortisol) or 5-23 nmol/l (free cortisol).

-• Lowest value before sleep and in first sleep phase
+• Lowest value before sleep and in the first sleep phase

 • Approx. 2 hours after midnight slight increase until getting up

-• Measurements must be made over daily profile or at identical time of day
+• Measurements must be taken using a daily profile or at the same time of day

-• Cortisol (as well as other stress hormones) can already increase by pricking when blood is drawn.
+• Cortisol (as well as other stress hormones) can already increase when a blood sample is taken.
 See below under measurement of cortisol.

 • Salivary cortisol levels correspond to blood cortisol levels